bri3d/Simos18_SBOOT/README.md

 Since CAN messages are also buffered and processed in a loop pumped using the same timer, with some plausibly tight timing it is possible to "hit" a very close range of Mersenne Twister seed numbers.
 And, because the random data which is encrypted and passed back is not dynamically salted at all, it is possible to pass back the desired data by performing the generation algorithm again outside of the ECU, which gives us access to both the random data (Key) and encrypted random data (Seed).
 By brute-forcing until we find Key data which produces a matching Seed, we can pass the seed/key algorithm with [this tool](twister.c) .

 So far, my testing indicates that even with a Raspberry Pi as the tester, having very poor timing constraints, the system timer value can be reproduced to within a few hundred thousand cycles by sending CAN messages in the same order.
 This reduces the size of the Seed/Key space to a size which can be easily brute-forced on modern hardware.
-On my M1 MacBook Air, I can enumerate roughly 100,000 pairs per second on a single core.
+On my M1 MacBook Air, I can enumerate roughly 500,000 pairs per second across all cores.
 There is a trivial protection against this attack in that the bootloader requires 100 iterations of the watchdog service routine to have executed before it will allow the Seed to be generated, but again, this is deterministic and doesn't actually represent a protection (it just makes an attack slightly harder).

 Next, we can use the poor bounds-checking on the CRC header to begin a checksum process against the boot passwords as stored in Flash.
 By then quickly resetting the CPU into BSL, before the process has a chance to run multiple iterations, we are able to inspect the state of the checksum routine.
 And by sliding the start of the CRC, it is possible to determine the influence of each set of bytes on the CRC and to back-calculate the bytes in question, revealing the boot passwords.